techjb/ByteTiles/README.md

 # ByteTiles

-File format for storing tilesets.
-Designed to fetch tiles by a range of bytes.
+File format specification that allows access to the contents of an MBTiles file by byte range.

 A [MBTiles](https://docs.mapbox.com/help/glossary/mbtiles/) file contains a SQLite database and needs to be loaded in memory before requesting data.
 Instead a **ByteTiles** file constains a list of tiles and a dictionary (tile key - byte range) that indicates the position in the file for any tile.
-The dictionary is thinked to be loaded in a fast memory access (cache or database) to locate the tiles.
+The dictionary is thinked to be loaded in a fast memory access (cache or database) for a fast tile reading.

 ## Bennefits